Genivia/ugrep/README.md

 ugrep           | **0.11** | **0.06** | **1.15** | **1.08** | **0.99** | **0.97** | **0.37** | **0.10** | **0.20** | **0.02** |

-Most of the ugrep tests produce even better performance results without `mmap` (option `--no-mmap`) on faster machines, which may be counter-intuitive.
+Most of the ugrep tests produce even better performance results without `mmap` (option `--no-mmap`) on faster machines.

-Option `-z` uses task parallelism to further optimize file reading and decompression of compressed files, which may speed up searching a single large file, even beating the performance of `mmap`.
+Option `-z` of **ugrep** uses task parallelism to optimize file reading, decompression, and searching.
+This also may speed up searching a single large file, even beating the performance of `mmap`, depending on the machine.

 In some cases we decided in favor of features and safety over performance.
 For example, **ugrep** considers files binary when containing invalid UTF encodings